profanta3/blender-rag/README.md

 ## Environment Variables

-The following environment variables can be used to configure the application in `Taskfile.yaml`:
+The following environment variables can be used to configure the application in `.env`:

 | Variable Name     | Description                      | Example Value              |
 | ----------------- | -------------------------------- | -------------------------- |